mikebychkov/ecom-market-test/README.md

 Reducing amount of http requests in a given time
 -
+(NO THROTTLING THIRD PARTY LIB USED - SPRING-BOOT ONLY)

 Service classes in this app allows to reduce http request amount in given time by client IP address simply adding annotation above controller/service method.

 ```